 An autotile manager for Plasma 6.
 An (unofficial) spiritual successor to Bismuth built on KWin 6.
 The descendant of autotile.

 Bluetile is described as 'Tiling window manager for Linux, designed to integrate with the GNOME desktop environment.
 It provides both a traditional, stacking layout mode as well as tiling layouts where windows are arranged to use the entire screen without overlapping' and is a Window Manager in the os & utilities category.
-There are more than 50 alternatives to Bluetile for a variety of platforms, including Linux, BSD, Wayland, Windows and Mac apps.
+There are more than 50 alternatives to Bluetile for a variety of platforms, including Linux, BSD, Wayland, Mac and Windows apps.
 The best Bluetile alternative is KDE Plasma, which is both free and Open Source.
 Other great apps like Bluetile are GNOME, Xfce, Hyprland and Noctalia.

 An autotile manager for Plasma 6.
 An (unofficial) spiritual successor to Bismuth built on KWin 6.
 The descendant of autotile.